VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 Your mic is also shit for the same reason.
 When doing audio mixing for a video or podcast there's some basic things that will almost always be in the mix chain: A noise supressor, A De-Esser, A Compressor (or multiple), and an Equalizer.
 For the most part, the settings on these things can be determined pretty algorithmically, or, better, a database of settings for hardware can be created and maintained - You'd still need to adjust for your voice (particularly for if you have a low or high pitch voice) but it could massively help.

-If you have gone out and gotten an expensive mic or audio interface to plug you mic into, you may have decided to get one that connects to the computer and is **powered by** USB.
+If you've gone out and gotten an expensive mic or audio interface to plug you mic into, you may have decided to get one that connects to the computer and is **powered by** USB.
 This is really, really dumb.
 I think every audio device I've ever used that connects via USB has had some sort of noise issues because of the USB power.
 Stop it.
 Isolate the power and use a real power supply and some real filtering.
 Please.

+{{< details  "Why is USB Power so bad?" >}}

+It isn't *universally* bad.
+It's just *usually* bad.
+Skipping over the technical details about how the USB spec treats power and ground, how differential signaling works, and all of that noise there's one pretty obvious thing to pick on: Phantom power.
+A lot of microphones need a low current, 48V DC offset to be applied to them to work.
+So, think about it, this means you need to take the 5V in from USB and boost it all the way up to 48V (a nearly 10x boost), keep that 48V DC power super clean (no ripple in the voltage) and you only get the 500mA or so from the USB port to do it.
+Meanwhile, in that same power budget, the processor in the audio interface, DACs, ADCs, and OpAmps all need to run.
+It's just not practical.
+Also, consider that most of those parts will need both a positive and negative voltage rail usually at +12 and -12, so, now you're taking 5V and you need to make three different voltages that are quite "far away".
+This all sounds rather backwards to me.

+{{< /details >}}

 Though, probably the most obnoxious thing that results from this is the inability to route audio in any reasonable way.
 Linux and Mac it seems have this done semi-well, Mac with Core Audio and Linux with Jack, but on Windows if you want to use a nice mic to talk on VOIP you better hook up your mic on the the first input on the audio interface or you're shit outta' luck my friend.